Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 With that, let’s dive into the best destinations in Manitoba, Canada!
 Just be sure to get here quick before the secret gets out:

-15 Best Places to Visit in Manitoba
+18 Best Places to Visit in Manitoba

 Winnipeg

-A hotbed of culture on the prairies
+Manitoba’s largest city and a hotbed of culture on the prairies.

-📍 Google Maps | Winnipeg Website | 👉 Browse Winnipeg Hotels on Booking
+📍 Google Maps | Winnipeg Website | Where to Stay in Winnipeg

 Manitoba’s capital city and the namesake of the one and only Winnie-the-Pooh (yes, really), Winnipeg is an eclectic city home to roughly 800,000 people.

-A hotbed of culture on the prairies, it’s no wonder that Winnipeg, Manitoba made our list of the top places to visit in Canada.
 The city is known for the Canadian Museum for Human Rights, The Royal Winnipeg Ballet, Festival du Voyageur (a spectacular winter festival), The Winnipeg Jets hockey team, The Lower Fort Garry National Historic Site, The Manitoba Museum, The Forks Market (a historical center with shopping and restaurants), The Winnipeg Art Gallery, and so much more.

 👉 Pro Tip: If you’re looking for a Winnipeg hotel, I recommend booking something in the Exchange District, Saint Boniface, or Downtown.
 And don’t miss my post on what to do in Winnipeg for some awesome activity ideas!